larswijn/CardSleeves/README.md

 ![Balatro_Card_Sleeves](Balatro_Card_Sleeves.png)

 # Requirements
-Requires `steamodded >= 1.0.0~ALPHA-0924a` - [link](https://github.com/Steamopollys/Steamodded/wiki/01.-Getting-started)
+Requires `steamodded >= 1.0.0~ALPHA-1206c` - [link](https://github.com/Steamodded/smods/wiki).

-Requires `Lovely`, but this should already be installed as part of steamodded's installation process.
-If you do not have this, make sure you installed steamodded 1.0.0+ correctly.
+Requires `Lovely >= 0.6.0` - [link](https://github.com/ethangreen-dev/lovely-injector).
+This should already be installed as part of steamodded's installation process, but might need to be updated to version 0.6.0 or later.

 # Installation
 Get the latest stable version from the [Releases](https://github.com/larswijn/CardSleeves/releases/latest), then download and extract the zip.